- DocPro Cloud

 - The 47-Rule Ceiling

 - The 47-rule ceiling is the empirical finding from DocPro's research that prompts exceeding roughly 47 explicit rules produce exponentially higher failure rates, because the rules become competing local constraints that conflict across thousands of decisions.
-Replacing rule-sets with character-driven context reduced failures by over 60% in testing across multiple frontier models.
+In DocPro's internal testing, replacing large explicit rule sets with character-driven context materially reduced behavioral failures across multiple frontier models.

 - Team Canon